 To support the 50 Best for Recovery programme in disbursing the funds raised through our initiatives, we have established the World’s 50 Best Recovery CIC, a not-for-profit community interest company that is distributing all proceeds of the Recovery Fund to bars, restaurants and non-profit organisations supporting the sector in the following ways:

 Direct grants: the World’s 50 Best Recovery CIC is making direct contributions to bars and restaurants with grants of up to US $5,000 per establishment.
-Applications were open between July 27 and August 2 and are now closed.
+Applications were open between July 27 and August 2 and are currently closed.
 For all the information about the process, please see here.
-To view the full list of 236 bars and restaurants across 53 countries selected to receive a grant, please see here.
+To view the full list of 217 bars and restaurants across 53 countries that received a grant in September 2020, please see here.

 Non-profit organisations: the World’s 50 Best Recovery CIC is making additional donations to a number of charitable organisations that it has identified as supporting hospitality businesses and their staff, as well as feeding those most in need.
 These include: